Locates 19th century articles from selected American and British magazines. Includes Poole's Index.

 Now available: 15th Congress - 62nd Congress, 2nd Session, 1817 - 1912 U.S. Congressional Serial Set Vols.
 1 - 6280 Last Update: April 20, 2007

 Ulrich's is the main periodicals directory.
-Use it to find out if journal is peer-reviewed and scholarly, a list of magazines about ultimate frisbee, or whether a specific journal is still being published.
+Use it to find out if journal is peer-reviewed and scholarly, to see if a specific journal is still being published, or to generate a list of magazines about cats.

 This resource has a large bibliographic database of records describing serials published throughout the world.
 Ulrich's covers academic and scholarly journals, popular magazines, newspapers, and more.